martinResearch/RGBDRigidTracker/readme.md

 	runTrackingPCL_Duck.bat

 Each of these two batch file will call the executable surfaceAlign with the right set of parameters.
 This will run the executable and open a PCL viewer.
-You need to press *space* to step from on frame to another. yYou can use th emouse the turn aroud the point clouds.
+You need to press *space* to step from on frame to another.
+You can use the mouse the turn around the point clouds.

-We get the followong result on the first frame of each sequence:
+We get the following result on the first frame of each sequence:

 ![image](./images/pcl_fitting_crate.png)

 ![image](./images/pcl_fitting_duck.png)

 We find the pose in the first point cloud using functions from the  point cloud library.
 We use the *SampleConsensusInitialAlignment* method with  *FPFHSignature33* Features.
-Assuming that the object has a only a small deplacement between each sucessive frame, we use the Iterative Closest Point method to refine the pose in each frame using the pose in the previous frame as initialization.
-We could use a linear dynamic model to predict the pose from previous frames but this is beyong the scope of this project.
+Assuming that the object has a only a small displacement between each successive frame, we use the Iterative Closest Point method to refine the pose in each frame using the pose in the previous frame as initialisation.
+We could use a linear dynamic model to predict the pose from previous frames but this is beyond the scope of this project.

 An alternative method could be to use the *surface_matching* OpenCV contribution available in OpenCV 3.4 described [here](https://docs.opencv.org/3.0-beta/modules/surface_matching/doc/surface_matching.html) inspired from [1], with a python example available [here](https://github.com/opencv/opencv_contrib/tree/master/modules/surface_matching/samples)
 In order to get that example running you will need to install the opencv python bindings with the contributions.
 This method uses [point pair features](https://docs.opencv.org/3.1.0/dc/d9b/classcv_1_1ppf__match__3d_1_1ICP.html).

-Our method do not use the color information.
-We could use th emethod described in [2] to take advantage of the color.
+Our method do not use the colour information.
+We could use the method described in [2] to take advantage of the colour.

 ## Possible improvements